Estimating Condition Number with Graph Neural Networks: Limitations

 \section{Limitations}

 Our approach relies on the quality of the training data: the closer the distributions of the training and test sets, the better the accuracy of the model.
-Ideally, the test data is expected to follow a distribution similar to that used to train the model; however, this is not strictly required, as we have not yet evaluated the model’s generalization ability outside this scenario.
+Ideally, the test data is expected to follow a distribution similar to that used to train the model; however, this is not strictly required, as we have evaluated on the test of SuiteSparse Matrix Collection, where training and testing dataset are different, and our GNN model’s generalization ability is demonstrated.
 Future studies will investigate which factors (e.g., matrix sizes or matrix element magnitude) are most sensitive and contribute to performance loss on testing data.
 In this paper, we focus on the formulation of our approach and demonstrate the capabilities of GNNs for condition number estimation.
-We have not optimized the model architecture, hyperparameters, or training routine, so readers may achieve further refined results by tuning these settings.
+We have not optimized the model architecture, hyperparameters, or training routine, so readers may achieve further refined results by tuning the hyperparameters.
 Besides, as observed in the experiments, the dominant runtime for condition number prediction for GNN lies in the inference.
 Therefore, potential speedup can be achieved with ONNX \cite{onnxruntime}.